zfaustk/KHGraphDB/docs/language.md

 A second MATCH starts from names already bound.
 UNWIND turns a list into rows.
+A one-hop MATCH whose right node names a value starts there. `{k:v}` uses the (Type, key) index when it exists, otherwise it scans the Type.

 The cap on `*` is 16.
 MERGE still refuses a star. shortestPath is hop-count BFS.